Privacy Policy

 Disconnecting Strava

 Settings → Connections → Strava → Disconnect.
-This hard-deletes your encrypted Strava tokens from our database (PRD §9 contract).
+This hard-deletes your encrypted Strava tokens from our database.
 Already-imported activities remain in Runstamp unless you also tap "Clear my imported activities" — that's a separate decision.

 Children